Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: Abstract

 \section{Abstract}

-We present an \emph{auction algorithm} using multiplicative instead of constant weight updates to compute a $(1-\eps)$-approximate maximum weight matching (MWM) in a bipartite graph with $n$ vertices and $m$ edges in time $O(m\eps^{-1}\log(\eps^{-1}))$, matching the running time of the linear-time approximation algorithm of Duan and Pettie [JACM '14].
+We present an \emph{auction algorithm} using multiplicative instead of constant weight updates to compute a $(1-\eps)$-approximate maximum weight matching (MWM) in a bipartite graph with $n$ vertices and $m$ edges in time $O(m\eps^{-1})$, beating the running time of the fastest known approximation algorithm of Duan and Pettie [JACM '14] that runs in $O(m\eps^{-1}\log \eps^{-1})$.
 Our algorithm is very simple and it can be extended to give a dynamic data structure that maintains a $(1-\eps)$-approximate maximum weight matching under (1) one-sided vertex deletions (with incident edges) and (2) one-sided vertex insertions (with incident edges sorted by weight) to the other side.
-The total time time used is $O(m\eps^{-1}\log(\eps^{-1}))$, where $m$ is the sum of the number of initially existing and inserted edges.
+The total time used is $O(m\eps^{-1})$, where $m$ is the sum of the number of initially existing and inserted edges.\footnote{An earlier version of this paper appeared in the 24th International Conference on Integer Programming and Combinatorial Optimization (IPCO 2023) with a slightly slower algorithm running in $O(m\eps^{-1}\log \eps^{-1})$ time.}